Last Updated: 18/02/2026

 Hardware Requirements

 Part of the goal of the project was to make the system as affordable as possible.
-As such the system has been built around ESP32 Dev Modules (about £6,50 on Amazon), ESP8266 D1 Mini boards ( 2 for £10) .
-The code has been tested on some other board but my focus has been on the two main types of board.
+As such the system has been built around ESP32 Dev Modules (about £6,50 on Amazon), as well as various other newer ESP32 boards.
+The code has been tested on otherESP32 boards but some lack certain peripherals such as Serial 2 so make sure the board you choose board that has all the features needed for your nowRail set up.

 For inputs the system already has built in code for various types of buttons including the old stud and probe type system.